Encrypted headless Raspberry Pi running Gentoo

 initramfs initramfs-6.6.31_p20240529-raspberrypi-v8.img followkernel

-/boot/cmdline.txt needs to be changed so it provides information on where the root filesystem is located (root=UUID=...), what LUKS volume to decrypt (rd.luks.uuid=...), and what LVM volume group to activate (rd.lvm.vg=lvmgroupname).
-UUIDs can be found with blkid.
+Update /boot/cmdline.txt so it provides information about the root filesystem location (root=UUID=...), which LUKS volume to decrypt (rd.luks.uuid=...), and which LVM volume group to activate (rd.lvm.vg=gentoolvm).
+You can find UUIDs with blkid.

 root=UUID=... rd.luks.uuid=... rd.lvm.vg=gentoolvm